webexpress-framework/WebExpress/doc/development_guide.md

 WebEx.ComponentHub.GetComponent<IndexManager>().Register<DataType>();
 ```

 The reverse index is built by using the `ReBuild` method for all objects or `Add` for an object.
+The
+following example demonstrates how to use the `ReIndex` method to rebuild the index for a collection
+of records:

 ```csharp
 var records = new []